Tortuguero Volcano

 Tortuguero Volcano, also known as Tortuguero Hill (Cerro Tortuguero), is an extinct volcano located 5.5 km WNW from Tortuguero, Costa Rica.

 Toponymy

-It shares the name with the town and the Tortuguero National Park, which means "many turtles".
+It shares its name, which means "many turtles", with the town and the Tortuguero National Park.

 Physical aspects

 Pyroclastic cone, one of its sides was cut when the nearby canals were created.

 Social and economic activity

 The volcano can be seen from the touristic areas of Tortuguero.